Client

 Our task was to:

-Design and build embedded IoT software for the organ-on-a-chip platform’s culture module, a lab-ready instrument that automates the flow of cell culture media and mechanical forces applied to cell, tissue, and organ functions
+Design and build an embedded system for the organ-on-a-chip platform’s culture module, a lab-ready instrument that automates the flow of cell culture media and mechanical forces applied to cell, tissue, and organ functions

 Solution